EGInsiders/Beta-Knowledgebase/Teams/2017-08-30-Group-Planning.md

 If Auto Groups are turned off, then groups need to be created manually.

-1. Coaches who join a team which has Auto Groups turned off can follow a group from the Groups page if they choose,
+1. Coaches who join a team which has Auto Groups turned off can:

+    1. follow a group from the Groups page if they choose.

-2. or can be added to a group by an Admin Coach.
+    2. be added to a group by an Admin Coach.

 ## Using Custom Groups to create team structure